 WorldWind is different from a 3D globe like Google Earth because it is not an application.
 Instead, it is an SDK (software development kit) that software engineers can use to build their own applications.
 WorldWind provides a geographic rendering engine for powering a wide range of projects, from satellite tracking systems to flight simulators.

-With WorldWind handling the hard work of visualizing geographic data (generating terrain from elevation models, selecting and displaying images from imagery servers, etc), software engineers are free to focus on solving the problems specific to their own domains and quickly building whatever geospatial applications they choose.
+With WorldWind handling the hard work of visualizing geographic data (generating terrain from elevation models, selecting and displaying images from imagery servers, etc), software engineers are free to focus on solving the problems specific to their own domains and more easily building whatever geospatial applications they choose.

-WorldWind's source code, official releases, engineering roadmap, issue tracking and more are hosted by GitHub and managed by the NASA WorldWind development team.
+WorldWind's source code, issue tracking and releases are available on GitHub and managed by the NASA WorldWind development team.